YassienW/react-bootstrap-editable/README.md

 npm i react-bootstrap-editable
 ```

+You will also need bootstrap4's CSS in your project

 ## Changelog:
+### On the horizon:
+- Custom components
+- Custom buttons/icons
+- More ajax configuration
+- Better documentation?

+### 0.5.0:
+- Reduced bundle size by 50%
+- id prop now accepts both strings and numbers
+- FontAwesome is now included in the dist
+- Updated Storybook (code snippets now work properly)
+- Added an interactive demo on Storybook, check it out [here](https://yassienw.github.io/react-bootstrap-editable)

 ### 0.4.0:
 - Added className prop
 - Updating initialValue prop without remounting now updates the editable value